 The Great Wall snaked ahead as far as we could see, following the most difficult path across mountains with impossibly steep ridge lines.
 We were trekking atop 2,200 years of history, where numerous dynasties defended the borders of modern day China.
 Many phases eventually left almost 10,000 kilometers crossing the country.
 It was built to stop invasion from barbarian nomads, and close to 500,000 people had died during its construction.
 The very wall that had faced the Mongols now made our trail through wild North China.

 Northern China is a misunderstood area.
 It is home to some of the world’s oldest civilizations, a place where ancient and modern converge, and where enormous populations live beside vacant landscapes.
 This is where we came to explore the wild north of this incredible country, including remote sections of the Great Wall and Beijing City.
 This was the last stop from our month long trip through China, which follows our time in Guanxi, Yunnan, Sichuan and Shaanxi Provinces.
+Check out our China Photo Gallery to see all of our favorite memories from this trip.

 Trekking the Great Wall of China – 4 Days